yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/manage-deployments/high-availability.md

     yugabyte=# CREATE DATABASE yugaware;
     ```

-The high-availability feature is in active development, and this requirement will be removed in a future version.
+**Note**: The high-availability feature is in active development, and this requirement will be removed in a future version.

 {{</ tip >}}